Property Guides · Last updated 2 June 2026

 Step 1: Get Your NIE

-You can apply for a NIE:
+You can apply for a NIE in several ways:

-• At the Spanish consulate in the UK (before you travel)
+• At the Spanish consulate in the UK before you travel

 Step 2: Open a Spanish Bank Account